Working From Home: Friend Or Foe?

-Many people across the world now work from home as part of their normal working life, yet still for the vast majority, Covid-19 meant many of us were forced to, perhaps for the very first time.
+Many people across the world are now working from home as part of their normal working life, yet still for the vast majority, Covid-19 meant many of us were forced to, perhaps for the very first time.

 Working from home, particularly if you are used to an office environment, is a big culture shock – good and bad.
 It’s not just about the comradery you experience with your colleagues when you’re there, but what about that commute?
 Whether you’re stuck under someone’s sweaty armpit on the train or sat in a traffic jam in your car, one thing’s for sure it’s not to be missed.
 Or is it?